-- o A student is absent five or more days in a row without a good reason - A pattern of absence begins to show (Monday or Friday absence, being late, skipping class, etc) - A student has received the first and second attendance warning letters, but the overall attendance has not improved, and is about to receive the third warning letter - o A student receiving ITR - o Absent begins to affect academic progress - o Attempts by the college to contact the student have been unsuccessful - o Attendance becomes a problem due to chronic illness/stress without a doctor's note
+- o A student is absent five or more days in a row without a good reason. - A pattern of absence begins to show (Monday or Friday absence, being late, skipping class, etc) - A student has received the first and second attendance warning letters, but the overall attendance has not improved, and is about to receive the third warning letter. - o A student receiving written Notice of Intention to report letter (WNOITR). - Absent begins to affect academic progress - o Attempts by the college to contact the student have been unsuccessful. - Attendance becomes a problem due to chronic illness/stress without a doctor's note.